- SAND / MIXTURE

 The cracks a5rre not the only problem developed by an abandoned , the cases of the top layers being washed off as a result of continuous rainfall and the of reptiles like a lizard at it surfaces also contribute to the washing off.

-A left for a very long time uncompleted tends to lose its hold on the forming the walls of the hence a particular of any wall can easily fall at any serious vibration of the wall, this is very common the case of an uncompleted that the components is not yet fixed.
+A building left for a very long time uncompleted tends to lose its hold on the blocks forming the walls of the building hence a particular block of any wall can easily fall at any serious vibration of the wall, this is very common the case of an uncompleted building that the roofing components is not yet fixed.

 If you want to build a good house or structure please ensure you complete it to plastering level within five years interval because of anything more than that the integrity of that structure cannot be guaranteed.